JOB SEARCH ACTION PLAN

 If your brain says: “This feels awkward.
 I’m not ready.
 I don’t know what I’m doing.”

-Try this response: “That’s fine.
-I’m learning.
-My only job is to show up and try.”
+Try this : “Good.
+That means I’m doing something new.
+My job isn’t to be perfect, it’s to show up and try.”